 The College of St. Scholastica will be widely regarded as an academic community grounded in the rich Benedictine heritage and sending forth thoughtful leaders, sharpened and sensitized by the liberal arts, who are committed to serve and to transform the world.

 Sharing responsibility to create and support community.
-Creating a climate which promotes a sense of community while valuing the uniqueness of the individual.
+Creating a climate that promotes a sense of community while valuing the uniqueness of the individual.
 Manifesting an ability to adapt to circumstances without compromising our values.

 Creating a welcoming atmosphere personally and institutionally.
 Listening and responding sensitively to all.
 Extending warmth and acceptance to all.
 Welcoming new ideas and being open to change.

-Utilizing human resources responsibly.
+Using human resources responsibly.
 Providing wise and respectful use of all material and monetary resources.
 Promoting prudent use of resources and energy.
 Finding time for work, play and prayer in daily life, which will promote physical, mental and spiritual growth.

 Preserving the intellectual and material heritage entrusted to us by past generations.
 Transmitting the treasures of human culture to new generations.
 Creating scholarly, artistic and scientific works which enrich and enlarge human life.
 Integrating thought and action as complementary aspects of a full human life.